simpleviewinc/appetite/readme.md

   platform: <ios or android>,
   token: <your appetize api token>
   note: <note field>,
-  metadata: <object to be stringified for the note field, unless "note" param was defined>, ....rest: <any other fields to include in the post form>
+  meta: <object to be stringified for the note field, unless "note" param was defined>, ....rest: <any other fields to include in the post form>
 })
 ```